ejacobg/ejacobg.github.io/content/projects/tourney-tracker.md

 ## HTMX

 I used HTMX to implement all of the `Edit` buttons in the application.
 This helped clean up the code for the templates since I could separate the editable components from the static ones.
 It also meant that I didn't have to wrap everything in a `<form>` element, and could be more granular with my changes.
-If I wanted to edit a player, I could just send the changes for that player rather than submitting the entire entrant list for every update.
+If I wanted to edit an entrant, I could just send the changes for that entrant rather than submitting the entire entrant list for every update.

 By default, HTMX won't render any non-2XX responses.
 This can make it a little difficult to render any RESTful status codes when dealing with validation errors.
 I found it quite difficult to implement "conditional rendering" using HTMX, where a successful response would swap in the given content in one place, and an error response would swap in the content in another place.
-I spent a lot of time trying to figure this out, but ended up settling on just rendering all my errors in a single spot on the page, rather than rendering them inline.
+I spent a lot of time trying to figure this out, but ended up settling on just rendering all my errors in a single spot on the page, rather than rendering them below each invalid input.
 If I were to do this again, I would either (1) not bother trying to render errors or (2) just return the components with the error message attached rather than returning just the error message itself.

 ## Standard Package Layout